X

 Even though mothers are not “eating for two”, their body needs to regain a lot of important nutrients.

 For every meal, fill half of your plate with fruits and vegetables.
-The other half should include whole grains like brown rice, whole grain bread, or oatmeal.
+The other half should include whole grains like brown rice, whole-grain bread, or oatmeal.
 You should limit packaged, processed foods and drinks that are high in salt, saturated fat, and extra sugars.

 2. Protein

 Foods like beans, seafood, lean meats, eggs, and soy products are rich in protein.
 This nutrient helps your body to recover from childbirth.
-Aim for 5 servings each day, or seven in you are breastfeeding.
+Aim for 5 servings each day, or seven in which you are breastfeeding.

 3. Calcium